 Now I am thankful whenever I do wake up in the morning, not feeling any pain.
 I am thankful that things are not worse.
 I’m grateful that the illness I’m dealing with is not terminal.
 When I do experience days that are pain-free, I appreciate them and don’t take them for granted.
 I spend time with my friends and family.
 I use what time I’ve been given to be practical and make things happen.
 Hey Pain Warrior – do you notice when we are well, it’s not just a ‘normal’ day to us anymore?
 We make it beautiful.

 Living life as a pain warrior causes us to be open to others who are dealing with chronic illnesses/pain too.
-Being ill has enabled us to become understanding.
+Being ill has enabled us to become more understanding to others.
 How is it that we can come together as pain warriors who have never met each other?
 We have never witnessed each other’s struggles in person, yet we understand one another more than our own family does sometimes?
 Maybe we would have been sympathetic if we hadn’t experienced our pain, but we wouldn’t have truly understood!
 Pain warriors have become more inclined to learn about each other’s illnesses.
 Some warriors have friends or family members that haven’t even made an effort to actually learn about their illness.
 But we’re not like that.

 The more I thought about it, it occurred to me; our illnesses have caused us to evolve as pain warriors.
 We have been pushed to our limits.
 Pain Warriors have been challenged in every way possible.
 As a people, we have been forced to question our lives, our purpose and existence due to our pain.
 Yet we are still here.